ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 ### Markdown

-[Markdown](http://daringfireball.net/projects/markdown/) was developed by John Gruber over ten years ago as an alternative to writing in pure HTML.
-Somewhat controversially, it has had many [non-standard](https://news.ycombinator.com/item?id=8264733) re-iterations.
+[Markdown][daringfireball] was developed by John Gruber over ten years ago as an alternative to writing in pure HTML.
+Somewhat controversially, it has had many [non-standard][ycombinator] re-iterations.
 But pure, regular ol' Markdown is a great way to write with a more-or-less regular syntax, while having the power to easily convert that to HTML if need-be.[^nb]

-Squarespace offers [Markdown Blocks](http://help.squarespace.com/guides/using-the-markdown-block), and if you so desire, you can set it so that your default text editor is Markdown instead of the default Rich Text.
+Squarespace offers [Markdown Blocks][squarespace], and if you so desire, you can set it so that your default text editor is Markdown instead of the default Rich Text.
 I used that workflow for a while myself.

 ### MultiMarkdown → HTML

 I don't think even Gruber himself could have predicted the future popularity of his text parsing engine.
 Over the years, many -- *many* -- non-standard iterations of Markdown have been devised (too many to even mention).
-[MultiMarkdown](http://fletcherpenney.net/multimarkdown/) is about as close as one could get to retaining Gruber's 'standard' Markdown's simplicity, without getting all crazy like some of the other Markdown flavors have done.
+[MultiMarkdown][fletcherpenney] is about as close as one could get to retaining Gruber's 'standard' Markdown's simplicity, without getting all crazy like some of the other Markdown flavors have done.

 The beauty of MultiMarkdown is that it is parsed to HTML just as easily as standard Markdown.
 Because of this, **I use MultiMarkdown almost anytime I write.** If you want to do the same, continue reading.